Where We Work

 Our address is 5615 West Pico Blvd., five blocks east of Fairfax in the mid-city area of Los Angeles.

 How Long Do I Have To Wait To Be Assigned A Counselor?

 That can vary, depending on how long our waiting list is.
 You will receive more specific information at your intake session.

 How Long Will I Be In Counseling?

 You and your counselor will work together to determine how long your counseling will last.
 Some concerns can be resolved in a short period of time; others can take longer.
 There is no limit to the number of sessions you may receive.

 Do You Have Counselors Available In The Evenings and Weekends?

 Will I Be Seen By A Licensed Counselor?

 All of our counselors work under the supervision of licensed mental health professionals.
-The majority of our counselors are students/interns who are in training to become licensed therapists.
+The majority of our counselors are students/associates who are in training to become licensed therapists.
 Some of our counselors are paraprofessionals, which means they have not attended a graduate degree program in mental health.
 However, they receive the same type of supervision and training as those working toward licensure.
 All counselors are carefully selected and conscientiously trained to work with a range of psychological, emotional and relationship concerns.